How adopting multiple perspectives gives you an edge in business

 Many firms have made bad business decisions or gone belly-up due to over-reliance on something that was supposedly objective and free from human-based error.
 They had sophisticated models informing them what to do, but they didn’t have a deep understanding of the cause and effect relationships.
 Most of the time, they fell victim to relying too heavily on what happened in the past to inform the future.
 And when the future ended up being different from the past and they didn’t deeply understand the logic behind what they were doing, they ran into problems.

 There are things known and there are things unknown, and in between are the doors of perception.

 So it brings up a consideration for those using mathematical and/or algorithmic models in their business: Do you understand the inputs and assumptions that are going into these where you can affirm that what you’re doing is logical, or are you indiscriminately following them?

 OKR Methodology, by its design helps you to look at a problem from multiple perspectives.
 For example, let’s say you want to establish a new retail location in Manhattan.
 That technically would be owned by the CMO or CRO, but needs to be supported by various functions — Finance, Sales, Marketing, HR, Facilities, etc. So there may be a few OKRs here, but the CMO or CRO’s OKR may look like this:

-As you can see, this OKR forces you to think through the Objective of “Store Launch” from different perspectives.
-This level of detailed planning in the initial stages ensures commitment from all parties and also flushes out all the details, avoiding surprises down the line.
+As you can see, this OKR Methodology forces you to think through the Objective of “Store Launch” from different perspectives.
+OKR planning signifies this level of planning in the initial stages ensures commitment from all parties and also flushes out all the details, avoiding surprises down the line.